EmanuelRodriguezBedeman/Web-Development/Newsletter Signup/readme.md

 MAILCHIMP_SERVER=YOUR_SERVER_ID
 ```

-> Change "YOUR_API_KEY" and "YOUR_SERVER_ID" for your API-KEY and SERVER-ID respectively.
+> Replace "YOUR_API_KEY" and "YOUR_SERVER_ID" for your API-KEY and SERVER-ID respectively.

 4. Install dotenv package using `npm install dotenv --save` on the terminal